 - A warm sensation.

-In order to define whether your injury is a burner or stinger, our spine surgeon r will discuss your symptoms and evaluate how the injury happened.
 Imaging tests, such as magnetic resonance imaging (MRI) scans, x-rays, and nerve studies of the head and neck are not usually needed.

 Treatments for Cervical Stinger

 Most mild to moderate circumstances of Cervical Stinger can be treated at home using over-the-counter medications, ice, and other therapies.
 However, if the symptoms stay for a longer time, it’s better to seek professional help.
 In some cases, minimally invasive spine surgery is recommended.

 Need help finding a doctor who gives you the best neuro spine care in New Jersey?
 Call us now and schedule your appointment today.